Jacob Trouba: New York Rangers (2019–2024)

-Anaheim Ducks (2024–present)
+Anaheim Ducks (2024–2026)

 Faced with the potential of being placed on waivers, Trouba accepted a trade to the Anaheim Ducks on December 6, with the Rangers receiving defenseman Urho Vaakanainen and a 2025 fourth-round pick from Anaheim.
 He made his Ducks debut on December 9 against the Montreal Canadiens.
 Trouba was paired with Cam Fowler and played well.
 However, the Ducks lost the game in the shootout 3–2.

+San Jose Sharks (2026–present)

+As a free agent from the Ducks, Trouba was signed to a four-year, $33 million contract with the San Jose Sharks on July 1, 2026.

 International play

 Trouba spent much of his amateur career playing for the U.S. National Team Development Program in the USHL and at several international tournaments.
 He represented his country at two World Under-18 Championships, one World Junior Championships and one World Senior Championship.
 In 2011 and 2012, Trouba captured gold medals with the U.S. at the World Under-18 Championships.

 Trouba was the youngest player on the American team at the 2012 World Junior Championship.
 In 2013, he represented the United States at both the junior and senior levels, capturing gold and bronze medals, respectively.
 At the World Junior Championship in 2013, Trouba was named the tournament's top defenseman and earned a spot on the All-Star Team.